Creating Application Rounds

 5. Click Save.

-🔁 To create a Graduate application round, repeat the preceding steps, updating the Name, Short Name, Order, and Round Key accordingly.
+🔁 To create a Graduate application round, repeat these steps, changing the Name, Short Name, Order, and Round Key accordingly.

 Result